LuoZihYuan/SmartNest/README.md

 - Automation rules should be feasable: does not conflict with one another, execution time not set to the past, ..., etc.
 - Commands should not violate the devices' limits.

+## Q&A
+- Can I control a group of devices all at once?
+    > Not at this stage, but we've been constantly hearing users talking about this.
+This item has already been tracked in our backlog, and there's currently no other items blocking it, so it might be implemented in the near future.
+-

 ## Classify Nouns/Verbs into Classes/Attributes
 1. Dashboard